qlik-oss/qlik-embedded-analytics-workshop/README.md

-# Qlik Cloud Embedded Analytics Workshop
+# 1 Qlik Embedded Workshop Introduction

-## Introduction

 Welcome to this hands-on workshop on embedding visualizations from Qlik Cloud Analytics!
 In today's data-driven world, businesses need to quickly access and share insights from their data to make informed decisions.
 With Qlik Cloud Analytics, you can easily create powerful visualizations that enable you to explore your data and gain valuable insights.